-Christopher Elwood; Amy Plantinga Pauw Each time it is taught, this course will introduce you to the lives and thought of three significant medieval theologians.
-The course will focus on a single theological theme, with attention to how these theologians integrate practice and belief, spirituality and theology.
+Christopher Elwood; Amy Plantinga Pauw This course will introduce students to the lives and thought of three significant medieval theologians.
+It will focus on a single theological theme, with attention to how these theologians integrate practice and belief, spirituality and theology.
 In addition, students will be asked to do research on another medieval theologian of their choice.
 Prerequisites: Introduction to Theology and Ethics, History of Christian Experience I